 Carol Dweck, a psychologist, argues in her book “Mind-Set” that success is more dependent on one’s mindset than one’s natural abilities or education.
-People with a fixed mindset think that their intellect, talents, and abilities are hard-wired in them from birth and that they cannot be improved upon.
+According to the growth mindset by Carol Dweck, People with a fixed mindset think that their intellect, talents, and abilities are hard-wired in them from birth and that they cannot be improved upon.

 She spends much of her time working with students in schools.
 How individuals cope with obstacles and whether it is preferable to tell young people that they are intrinsically brilliant or appreciate their work ethic were two of her primary interests.

 Growth Mindset by Carol Dweck

 In order to reach our full potential and make the most of our assets, it is critical that we adopt the proper mindset, as Dweck explains.
 There are many ways in which the way we think about ourselves affects how successful we are in every aspect of our lives, according to this notion.

 It’s a great read for parents, teachers, coaches, and managers who want to improve their own mind-set as well as the mindset of their children.
 There are some new ideas in this edition on how to cultivate a development mindset and how to avoid adopting an unhelpful, stagnant one.
 On the subject of implementing the growth mindset in teams, groups, companies, and institutions are Dweck.